top of page

 Antimicrobial resistance (AMR) is one of the most complex and urgent public health challenges of our time.
 But complexity is not an excuse for communication that misses the mark.

-I help government agencies, research institutes, clinicians and public health organisations translate the science of AMR into clear, evidence-based communication that actually reaches people — and moves them.
+I help government agencies, research institutes, clinicians and healthcare organisations translate the science of AMR into clear, evidence-based communication that reaches clinicians, policy makers and the general public — without losing accuracy.

 AMR has a communication problem